 You just got off a race car attraction at a theme park with your wife and two kids, ages 6 and 8.
 The ride exits into a flashy showroom full of sleek-looking vehicles.
-A shiny, black pick-up truck, a large gray SUV and a fiery red sports car are just a few of those on display.
+A shiny, black pick-up truck, a large gray SUV, and a fiery red sports car are just a few of those on display.
 The doors of each vehicle are wide open beckoning guests to hop in.

 You feel something touch you.
 You swat it away.
 You have got to win this race.
-All of a sudden you feel your hands being pulled away from the steering wheel.
+All of a sudden, you feel your hands being pulled away from the steering wheel.
 What is happening?
 You begin to panic.
 Instinctively your jaw clamps down on the closet thing to you.
 You don’t know what is going on, but you are angry!
 You need to win this race.
 Everything starts to fade to black as your eyes shut tight.
 You feel like you are falling into nothingness.
 You are scared.
-You begin to flail your arms and legs trying to grab at something, anything.
+You begin to flail your arms and legs, trying to grab at something, anything.
 “NOOOOO,” you scream.
-You scream and scream until you don’t have any screaming left.
+You scream and cry until you don’t have any screaming left.
 You just lie there, exhausted and confused.

-Caregivers must make sure the child is safe, as often meltdowns result in self-injurious behavior, and wait it out offering the child comfort when it’s over.
-If you observe a meltdown in a child, even if you aren’t sure if the child has autism, understand the parents are doing the very best they can at that moment and feeling judged makes it worse.
-Instead, back away, keep unsolicited advice to yourself, don’t stare, and after the meltdown is over offer a smile or an encouraging comment.
+Caregivers must make sure the child is safe, as often meltdowns result in self-injurious behavior, and wait it out, offering the child comfort when it’s over.
+If you observe a meltdown in a child, even if you aren’t sure if the child has autism, understand the parents are doing the very best they can at that moment, and feeling judged makes it worse.
+Instead, back away, keep unsolicited advice to yourself, don’t stare, and after the meltdown is over, offer a smile or an encouraging comment.
 Empathy goes a long way!

 Never look down on anyone unless you are helping them up. – Jesse Jackson